-2019 Annual General Meeting
+2022 Annual General Meeting

-The most recent AGM was held on 16 May 2019 in Stockholm.
-60 shareholders, representing 31.5 per cent of the shares and votes in the Company, were present at the AGM.
-The CEO, the majority of Board members, the Company's auditor, the Chairman of the Nomination Committee and the CFO also participated in the AGM.
+The most recent AGM was held on 13 April 2022 in Stockholm.
+24 shareholders, representing 21.18 per cent of the shares and votes in the Company, were present at the AGM.

 In accordance with recommendations from the Board and the Nomination Committee, the AGM resolved, among other things: